COD434/Form.EG/README.md

 📌 Built and maintained by a backend security engineer with a focus on API security, monitoring, and client-readiness.

+📫 Postman Collection

+Test the full API using the provided in the "Postman-collections" directory.

+- Auth routes (register, login, token refresh)
+- Rate-limited endpoints (OTP, login)
+- Also test ADMIN endpoint

 🔐 Key Features

 * JWT Authentication: Secure, stateless user sessions